ModyQyW/utils/README.md

 ## More

-This library is implemented using the following libraries and will hopefully solve many development problems.
+This simple (maybe powerful) library is implemented using the following libraries and will hopefully solve many development problems.

 - [change-case](https://github.com/blakeembrey/change-case#readme)
 - [lodash-es](https://github.com/lodash/lodash#readme)